wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 operations will downgrade or invalidate the current owner.
 In this case, only shared state is granted, by calling `sendResponseUp()` with the command being `GetSResp`.

+State `IM` and `SM` blocks are processed similarly.
+The block just transits to `M` state, and the original requestor is added the owner.
+The same response is forwarded to the upper level by calling `sendResponseUp()`.

+For state `SM_Inv`, this indicates that the upgrade transaction has completed before invalidation does.
+The state transits to `M_Inv`, but no response is sent, and the original event is not retried.
+When the invalidation transaction also completes, the original `GETX` event will be retried, and the response event is sent to the requestor in the handler of the `GETX` event.